Welcome to SURF

 Dear Student or Colleague:

 You and your school are invited to participate in the National Institute of Standards and Technology's Gaithersburg, MD Summer Undergraduate Research Fellowship (SURF) program for students majoring in science, mathematics and engineering.
 Note that applications for participation in the SURF program are only accepted from colleges or universities, and not from individual students.
 Please prepare a single proposal from your institution to the NIST SURF program.
 This proposal, using the forms provided, will include a portion completed by an institutional representative and a set of materials provided by each student applicant.
-Students can participate in any one of the six NIST laboratories:
+Students can participate in any one of the seven NIST laboratories:

 - Material Measurement Laboratory

 - Information Technology Laboratory

 The student application form should indicate in which laboratory he/she is most interested.
 The applications will be considered by the student's first choice, then second choice and finally by all programs, with consideration of the student's preferences and research interests.
 Please circulate the information about this program to other appropriate academic departments and administrative staff at your institution.